 Of important note, Watertown is also a city of artists.
 Watertown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Watertown’s character.

-The per capita income in Watertown in 2010 was $45,822, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $183,288 for a family of four.
-However, Watertown contains both very wealthy and poor people as well.
+The per capita income in Watertown in 2018 was $55,997, which is wealthy relative to Massachusetts and the nation.
+This equates to an annual income of $223,988 for a family of four.

-Watertown is a somewhat ethnically-diverse city.
+Watertown is a very ethnically-diverse city.
 The people who call Watertown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Watertown residents report their race to be White, followed by Asian.
-Important ancestries of people in Watertown include Italian, German, English, and Armenian.
+Important ancestries of people in Watertown include Irish, Italian, English, German, and Armenian.

 The most common language spoken in Watertown is English.
-Other important languages spoken here include Spanish and Armenian.
+Other important languages spoken here include Spanish and Chinese.